-How does this change affect physicians?
+What does this change mean for physicians?

-The addition of this code will give physicians one more important tool in their toolbox to impact the health of their patient by providing another point of access where many do not have one.
+The addition of this code gives physicians one more important tool in their toolbox to impact the health of their patient by providing another point of access where many do not have one.
 It will prevent children from needing sedation to treat a mouth full of caries, a condition that is nearly completely preventable.